vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/layout-apps/vtex-condition-layout.md

 + }
 ```

-:information_source: *According to the example above, whenever users interact with a product whose ID is equal to 12, the block `flex-layout.row#custom-pdp-layout-12` is rendered.
+> ℹ️ *According to the example above, whenever users interact with a product whose ID is equal to 12, the block `flex-layout.row#custom-pdp-layout-12` is rendered.
 If users interact with a product whose ID is not equal to 12, the rendered block is the `flex-layout.row#default`.*

 | Prop name    | Type     | Description  | Default value |
 | ------------ | -------- | ------------ | ------------- |